serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

+Symbol `?` here is used as a syntactic sugar for `string | undefined` type.

 #### Newtype

 Creating a `newtype` is not so trivial.
-There is no such analog in TypeScript, but you can do it using tags.
+There is no such analog in TypeScript, but you can do it by using tags.

-And here is how all this magic works.
-With intersection types (& syntax) you can add `tag` field for your type.
-Using `symbol` you are able to declare const-named properties on types.
-Word `unique` means that they are unique.
-Your type is tagged with unique symbol.

 ```typescript
 type Email = string & { readonly __tag: unique symbol };
 type City = string & { readonly __tag: unique symbol };
 ```

+And here's how all this magic works.
+With intersection types (& syntax), you can add a `tag` field for your type.
+By using `symbol`, you are able to declare const-named properties on types.
+Word `unique` means that they are unique – your type is tagged with unique symbol.

-Using `as` which means type assertion you are able to cast your base type to tagged type.
+By using `as` (which means type assertion), you are able to cast your base type to a tagged type.
-And when you will try to pass value of another tagged type, compiler will say that two unique symbols are different.
+And when you will try to pass a value of another tagged type, the compiler will say that the two unique symbols are different.

 ```typescript
 function sendMessage(email: Email);